lgc13/LucasCosta_portfolio/python/README.md

 <img src="RingOfFire_project/img/pic1.png" width= 80% length= 80%>

 <!-- Code explanation -->
-I use itertools in order to more easily distribute my deck of cards without having to repeat myself.
-This allows me to give each card number (Ace through King) 4 different suits (Diamond, Spades, Hearts and Clubs)
+I use 'itertools' in order to more easily distribute my deck of cards without having to repeat myself.
+This allows me to give each card number (Ace through King) 4 different suits (Diamond, Spades, Hearts and, Clubs)

 <!-- Code snippet -->
 You can see that in this code snippet: